 In western medical acupuncture, it’s believed these needles stimulate sensory nerves under the skin and in the muscle.
 This releases natural pain-relieving chemicals, called endorphins.

 What can acupuncture help with?

-At your first session you’ll be given a general medical assessment, and the practitioner will take your medical history.
+At your first session you’ll get a general medical check-up, and the practitioner will take your medical history.